AllanOliveiraM/roit-test-backend/README.md

 NODE_ENV: Defines if you running in `development` or `production` mode.<br />
 SERVER_PORT: The TCP-IP port to connect to server with HTTP protocol.<br />
 SECRET_KEY: Your secret key string.
-If you don't know what to put here in DEV environment, spank your keyboard ^^<br />
+If you don't know what to put here in DEV environment, spank your keyboard 😄<br />
 USE_CONNECTION_STRING: If you prefer to use the complete MongoDB connection string, set this variable to `'true'`.<br />
 CONNECTION_STRING: If you checked to use the complete MongoDB connection string, pass it here.